kswap-finance/kswap-dex/Readme.md

 # NOTICE

 We do not recommend any farming tools (中文：机枪池) to interact with the liquidity pool or deposit pool contract.
+In these two contract, we use `tx.origin` instead of `msg.sender` in the withdraw function.
 If you have already linked with these two contracts, you can get your lp or token back by calling `emergencywithdraw`.

 ## Smart Contract Addresses